Top degree programs for studying artificial intelligence What is conversational AI (conversational artificial intelligence)?

 Definition

-Explainable artificial intelligence is often discussed in relation to deep learning and plays an important role in the FAT -- fairness, accountability and transparency -- ML model.
-XAI is useful for organizations that want to adopt a responsible approach to the development and implementation of AI models.
-XAI can help developers understand an AI model's behavior, how an AI reached a specific output, and in finding potential issues such as AI biases.
+Explainable AI is often discussed in relation to deep learning models and plays an important role in the FAT -- fairness, accountability and transparency -- ML model.
+XAI is useful for organizations that want to adopt a responsible approach to developing and implementing AI models.
+XAI helps developers understand an AI model's behavior, how an AI reached a specific output and potential issues such as AI biases.

 ML models are typically structured in a white box or black box format.
-White box models provide more visibility and understandable results to users and developers, whereas the AI decisions or predictions black box models make are extremely hard to explain, even for AI developers.
+White box models provide more visibility and understandable results to users and developers.
+Black box model decisions, such as those made by neural networks, are hard to explain even for AI developers.

 • The program's strengths and weaknesses.